[Updated July 2019]

 5. Eat away at the city markets

 Winter in Cape Town means locating exceptional food to keep your belly warm.
-Well, Cape Town markets deliver over and above when it comes to amazing food and great vibes.
-If you’re at the V&A Waterfront, stop by at the V&A Food Market for sweet waffles, craft beers, pizza and so much more.
+Cape Town markets deliver over and above when it comes to amazing food and great vibes.
+If you’re at the V&A Waterfront, stop by at the V&A Food Market for a variety of quality foods like delicious waffles, craft beers, pizza, trendy smoothies and so much more.
 Mojo Market in Sea Point is another winner with an array of delicacies from around the world, including Dutch poffertjies, biltong, oysters, and chicken chow mein to die for.
-Each market offers a programme of live music to keep the vibe going while you enjoy the delicious food on sale!
-Other incredible worth visiting in Cape Town are Bay Harbour Market and Oranjezicht Farmers Market.
+This is also a popular place to watch big world sport matches with a glass of beer or a G&T in hand.
+Each market offers a programme of live music to keep the vibe going while you enjoy the delicious food on offer!
+Other incredible markets that are definitely worth visiting are the Bay Harbour Market and the Oranjezicht Farmers Market.

 Suited to Cape Town residents or long-term visitors, the volunteer programme at the Two Oceans Aquarium allows you to become an ocean ambassador and get involved in the marine conservation efforts at the aquarium.
 The volunteer programme takes place during the second half of the year.
 There are two training courses, one on Mondays and the other on Saturdays.
-There will be a R100 registration fee payable on the first day, with the rest of the course being free of charge.
+Please note that there will be a small registration fee.
 Keep up to date with the Two Oceans Aquarium volunteer programme as they reveal the final details.
+Sign up and look after Cape Town’s precious pearl!

 7. Ceramics at Clay Café

-The Clay Café is the perfect thing to do in Cape Town in winter with the whole family.
-Situated in picturesque Hout Bay, the Clay Café prides itself on creating an enjoyable experience for adults and children alike.
+The Clay Café is the perfect thing to do in Cape Town in winter with the whole family or a group of friends.
+Situated in picturesque Hout Bay or in Gardens the Clay Café prides itself on creating an enjoyable experience for adults and children alike.
 You’ll choose from an array of unfired bisque (pottery pieces) which you can decorate and paint to make your one-of-a-kind crockery.
 Get your creativity on!

 8. Explore art at the Zeitz MOCAA Museum

 Situated at the V&A Waterfront’s Silo District, this impressive museum deserves an entire day of your time.
 There is just so much art to see and interact with.
 Zeitz MOCAA offers daily complimentary museum highlights tours, including the Zeitz MOCAA member tours, private pre-booked tours and event tours to suit your specific needs.
-You’ll get to see 21st century art from Africa and its diaspora.
+You’ll get to see 21st-century art from Africa and its diaspora.
 There are always mind-blowing, progressive exhibitions and workshops for you to attend.
 The building itself is an impressive piece of architecture.
 The galleries are spread over several floors with exhibition galleries, centres for art education, performative practice, photography and more.
+What’s not to love!

 Costs